theotowngarage-com/otg-website/README.md

 > Ready!
 You are using Stripe API Version [2020-08-27].
 Your webhook signing secret is whsec_xxx...xxx (^C to quit)
 ```

 Copy the key and paste it in the code.
-Keep the process running as long as you need the webhook endpoint for the local website
+Keep the process running as long as you need the webhook endpoint for the local website (only used for payment checkouts)

 In a separate terminal